AP technology and the aluminum smelting process

 - leading-edge digital monitors and computer control systems;

-- the lowest green house gas emissions in aluminum production in the world (based on International Aluminium Industry 2003 Survey results);
+- the lowest greenhouse gas emissions in aluminium production in the world (based on International Aluminium Industry 2003 Survey results);

 - revolutionary efficiency and performance in its dry scrubbing (cleaning) systems; and

 - high levels of material recovery to maximize raw material yield and recycling opportunities.